svelte-spa-router Svelte Themes

 </script>

-Benefits over history.back():
+Benefits over history.back()

-• Works correctly with replace() navigation
+• Works with replace() navigation - Referrer persists even when using replace()

-• Allows conditional logic before navigating back
+• Conditional logic - Check referrer before navigating back

 Strict Parameter Replacement